 And then that one needs addressing too!

-There are countless occasions in previous recovery attempts that I’ve overcome one ED hurdle, only to find I have unwittingly developed another powerful symptom to overcome.
+There are countless occasions in previous recovery attempts that I’ve overcome one eating disordered hurdle, only to find I have unwittingly developed another powerful symptom to overcome.

-In the past, I’ve stopped formal ‘sports’ which were dangerous & compelling, replacing it with gentle ‘yoga’ (encouraged by ‘professionals’) just to find this quickly became equally compulsive & socially disabling.
+In the past, I’ve stopped formal ‘sports’ which were dangerous and compelling, replacing it with gentle ‘yoga’ (encouraged by ‘professionals’) just to find this quickly became equally compulsive and socially disabling.

 There are also much smaller ways the eating disorder can sneak in – little behaviours or routines, which are effectively ‘innocent’ to an outsider but are the ways the illness helps keep us calm, feeling secure and also keeps us sick.

-Getting through eating disorder recovery intact & overcoming every ED symptom, spotting new ones as they arise & whacking them down is a game of vigilance & sheer exhaustion!
+Getting through eating disorder recovery intact and overcoming every eating disordered symptom, spotting new ones as they arise and whacking them down is a game of vigilance and sheer exhaustion!

 But unless we do play whack a mole in recovery -the chances are that the eating disorder keeps a hold, even if it’s tiny and we don’t win… and we don’t recover.. not fully.